Inverse Faraday effect in massive Dirac electrons: Inverse Faraday effect

-\end{widetext} Including the VCs, spin magnetic density still vanishes in massless case and is drastically enhanced in the vicinity of the band gap and shows divergent behavior at the band edge (Fig.~\ref{fig:2}), attributed to the divergent behavior of the VC on the spin magnetic vertex.
-Note that the present analysis breaks down only at the band edge due to a divergence of electrons' lifetime.
+Due to mixing of the spin magnetic and spin angular vertices, the corrected spin magnetic response $\tilde{\chi}^{k}_{ij}$ contains two terms proportional to the spin magnetic, $\tilde{\chi}^{k,(1)}_{ij} (\Omega) \propto \chi^k_{ij} (\Omega)$, and spin angular responses $\tilde{\chi}^{k,(2)}_{ij} (\Omega) \propto \Pi^k_{ij} (\Omega) $, respectively.
+In Fig.~\ref{fig:2} (b), we separately present the two contributions which show opposite sign and both diverge at the band edges.
+The total spin magnetic response $\tilde{\chi}^k_{ij} (\Omega)$ including the VCs still vanishes in the massless case, indicating the IFE only exists in massive Dirac electrons.
+The response coefficient is drastically enhanced in the vicinity of the band gap and shows divergent behavior at the band edge [Fig.~\ref{fig:2} (a)], attributed to the divergent behavior of the VC on the spin magnetic vertex [see Eq.~\ref{eq:2_20}].
+Note that the present analysis breaks down only at the band edge due to a divergence of the electrons' lifetime.